 I'm frequently wrong about what people actually say.

-If I'm not looking at the person talking to me, and fully paying attention to them and reading their lips, I might not understand them fully.
+If I'm not looking at the person talking to me, fully paying attention to them, and reading their lips, I might not understand them fully.

 I don't define myself by my disability.

-After graduating high school I took a few college courses before I realized since I wasn't 100% sure what I wanted to do with my life.
+After graduating high school, I took a few college courses before I realized that I wasn't 100% sure what I wanted to do with my life.
 I was wasting my money and time there at that point.

 I stopped going after I earned a few credits at a 4.0 average, to focus on working to support myself instead.

 I got my first cell phone when I was working in the cell phone industry.
 It was a huge Nokia from Verizon.
-I used it for calls and text.
+I used it for calls and texts.